Skip to Content

 The fewer tourists result in cheaper prices.
 And this is applicable to flight fares and accommodation facilities too.
 To put it simply, the lack of demand lowers the level of the prices.
 However, the metropolitan cities have visitors throughout the year, so the difference might not be that big in these cities.
 But you will surely be able to get big discounts in the smaller cities that are trying to attract more tourists in the winter period.
 If you want to get the best flight deals in Europe, use this Qatar Airways coupon to save up to 20% on your flight booking.

 In winter, the days are shorter, and consequently, the nights are longer.
-The longer, darker nights mean more opportunities to see the breathtaking Aurora Borealis, commonly known as Northern Lights.
+The longer, darker nights mean more opportunities to see the breathtaking Aurora Borealis, commonly known as Northern Lights and if you ask me, this is one of the biggest reasons to try backpacking Europe in winter.
 The best place to witness this the Northern Lights in Europe is Northern Scandinavia, and sometimes even Scotland.
 Conditions such as cold, crisp nights with clear skies are the prime conditions for witnessing the stunning Aurora Borealis.

 The Northern Lights aren’t everything Scandinavia has to offer.
 Every winter, especially in Northern Scandinavia, there are accommodation options that are built entirely from ice.
 If you visit during the winter you will have the unique opportunity to stay in a hotel, where everything is made of ice, including beds, closets and even shot glasses.

-As there aren’t too many tourists, you will not have to stress over your accommodation.
+One of the benefits of backpacking Europe in winter is that you won’t have to stress over your accommodation (since there aren’t too many tourists around).
 During the summer months, accommodation facilities have their rooms booked months in advance.
 In winter, that’s not the case, and this gives you more flexibility while planning your trip.
 You can afford yourself to be spontaneous and make unplanned stops while traveling or even prolong your trip for a few days.
 On top of that, there will be many more last-minute deals and all the famous restaurants will be less crowded.

 The cold weather conditions in the winters have spawned a number of traditional cold-weather dishes which are different in different parts of Europe.